Sundsvallskommun/OpenEMap-WebUserInterface/README.md

 * Grunt CLI (install with `npm -g install grunt-cli`)
 * Bower (install with `npm -g install bower`)

-A fresh clone of the repository will require running `npm install` in its root.
+A fresh clone of the repository will require running `npm install` and `bower install` in its root.
 After that you can start devserver on `http://localhost:8000` by running `grunt devserver`.
 A development example should be runnable at `http://localhost:8000/dev/debug.html`.
 Changes to any source file will in the debug version automatically reload the page.

 ###Documentation
 Source code should be documented using [JSDucks](https://github.com/senchalabs/jsduck/wiki) semantics